 Sometimes, user interface elements on screen can change size, color or shape depending on their state.
-For instance, a button might change from blue to green to signal something to the user.
+For instance, a button might change from blue to green for user-experience reasons, or simply due to design changes.

 In some situations, it might of course make sense to interact with the button only when it is green, and that can be done with a building block such as Click image.